open-resources/physics_bank/content/public/015.Oscillations/Simple Harmonic Motion/Kinetic_energy_SHM/Kinetic_energy_SHM.md

     fixed-order: true
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Kinetic energy from velocity in SHM
+        title: Kinetic energy from velocity in SHM
-    params_vars_units: $rm\{s}$
+        units: $rm\{s}$
+      part2:
+        ans1:
-    params_part2_ans1_value: Figure A
+          value: Figure A
-    params_part2_ans1_feedback: What is the period of oscillation of the velocity?
+          feedback: What is the period of oscillation of the velocity?
 How long should it be between zeroes of the kinetic energy?
 Are the periods of oscillation of the energy and velocity the same?
+        ans2:
-    params_part2_ans2_value: Figure B
+          value: Figure B
-    params_part2_ans2_feedback: What is the period of oscillation of the velocity?
+          feedback: What is the period of oscillation of the velocity?
 How long should it be between zeroes of the kinetic energy?
 Are the periods of oscillation of the energy and velocity the same?
+        ans3:
-    params_part2_ans3_value: Figure C
+          value: Figure C
-    params_part2_ans3_feedback: Great!
+          feedback: Great!
 You got it.
+        ans4:
-    params_part2_ans4_value: Figure D
+          value: Figure D
-    params_part2_ans4_feedback: Can the kinetic energy $K = \frac{1}{2}mv^2$ ever
+          feedback: Can the kinetic energy $K = \frac{1}{2}mv^2$ ever be negative?
-      be negative?
+        ans5:
-    params_part2_ans5_value: Figure E
+          value: Figure E
-    params_part2_ans5_feedback: At the time when the velocity is first zero, is the kinetic energy at its maximum or minimum?
+          feedback: At the time when the velocity is first zero, is the kinetic energy at its maximum or minimum?
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1